What can day trading teach you about mastering your mind?

 People assume my ability to master thoughts and emotions is a byproduct of spiritual enlightenment.
 While waking up certainly had a profound impact on my thoughts and emotions — essentially, shutting them off — my ability to see through mental and emotional programming was firmly in place long before waking up.

 In the Peerless Series we talk a lot about Agency.
 Got Agency?
 I touched on this subject in a previous post.
 Agency is a human issue, not a “spiritual” one.
-Someone’s got agency, and if you don’t exercise your own, some other force will exercise theirs over you.
+If you don’t exercise your own agency, some other force will exercise theirs over you.
 No need to wait for enlightenment to start flexing your personal sovereignty muscles.
 You can start right where you are and take your mind and emotions back, bit by bit.

 Lessons from the Day Trader’s Desk